fabacab/wp-pgp-encrypted-emails/readme.txt

 == Change log ==

+= 0.7.6 =
+* Maintenance: Update dependencies.
+    * `phpseclib` is updated to version 2.0.31 and addresses a moderate severity security vulnerability.

 = 0.7.5 =
 * Maintenance: Update dependencies.
 Note also that this version officially drops support for PHP versions earlier than the [current WordPress recommendations](https://wordpress.org/about/requirements/), which at the time of this writing is PHP v7.4.
 If you are still running WordPress in a "legacy" environment (using PHP 5.x), you must update or push your hosting provider to update your version of PHP to 7.4 or greater to continue using this plugin.